o-reo/push_swap_visualizer/README.md

 You can change the PUSHS_PATH to get to the relative path of your push_swap You can pause, decrease or increase the speed, or reset at will.

+There are certainly many bugs, but it is 100% functional.